-Curlsmith’s Scalp Recipe line of products are specifically formulated to reduce build-up and soothe the scalp.
-If you suffer from a flaky, dry, or itchy scalp the Detox Kit is particularly beneficial no matter your hair type.
+Curlsmith’s Scalp Recipes are specifically formulated to reduce built-up products and soothe the scalp.
+If you suffer from flaky, dry, or itchy scalp, our Detox Kit is particularly beneficial no matter your hair type.
 Just like all Cursmith products, they are free of sulfates, parabens, silicones, mineral oils, phthalates, and DEA.

 Traditional clarifying shampoos can dry and strip the hair from its natural moisture, so the Curlsmith Detox Kit is a three-step system to protect the hair, clarify, and restore moisture.

-- Primer is the first step in the kit that creates a shield around the hair to protect the hair’s moisture and help you detangle to prevent breakage.
+- Super Slip Pre-Wash Primer is the first step in the kit that creates a shield around the hair to protect the hair’s moisture and help you detangle to prevent breakage.
 It contains fermented rice water, known for its detangling and fortifying properties.

-- Wash & Scrub is the second step and is a foaming shampoo that contains microbeads that help exfoliate the scalp, loosen build-up, dirt, and dry skin.
+- Wash & Scrub Detox Shampoo is the second step and is a foaming shampoo that contains microbeads that help exfoliate the scalp, and loosen build-up, dirt, and dry skin.
 It also contains apple cider vinegar that helps melt away build-up and add shine.

-- The final step is the Calming Conditioner that soothes and refreshes the scalp with a tingly sensation while rebalancing the pH and moisture levels.
+The final step is the Post Wash Calming Conditioner which soothes and refreshes the scalp with a tingly sensation while rebalancing the pH and moisture levels.
 It contains peppermint and tea tree essential oils, which are great anti-inflammatory agents.

 Treatment for an itchy scalp varies depending on the cause.
 If you’re experiencing any of these symptoms and have severe discomfort, consult with a dermatologist who can accurately diagnose your condition.

-Avoiding harsh sulfates ingredients in your routine is another important factor to help prevent a disruption in the scalp’s microbiome and moisture balance,.
-These can strip the scalp causing dry, flaky skin or cause the scalp to overproduce sebum to compensate for this dryness.
-Excessive sebum and dead skin cell build-up can cause dandruff and other scalp conditions mentioned prior.
+- Avoid harsh sulfates - Switching to a sulfate-free shampoo can help prevent the scalp’s microbiome and moisture balance disruption.
+Sulfates can strip the scalp, causing dryness, so the scalp overproduces sebum.
+Excessive sebum and dead skin cell build-up can cause dandruff and other itchy scalp conditions.

-Using a shampoo brush can also help loosen build-up and dead skin while cleansing.
-Ensure you are thoroughly rinsing out conditioners from the hair and massaging the scalp to ensure residue is not left behind.
-Avoid “plopping” which can press hair products onto the scalp, and never sleep with wet hair which fosters bacteria growth at the scalp.
+Use a shampoo brush - Scalp massaging shampoo brushes can help loosen dead skin and product build-up when cleansing.
+Ensure you are thoroughly rinsing out conditioners, and massaging the scalp to ensure no residue is left.
+Avoid ‘plopping’, which can press hair products onto the scalp.
+Never sleep with wet hair, air dry or diffuse your hair instead, as wet hair can foster bacteria growth, leading to an itchy scalp.

 Fortunately, itchy scalp can often be treated and prevented at home with proper care.
-If you’re experiencing severe discomfort or have not been able to get rid of an itchy scalp at home, make sure to seek advice from your doctor or dermatologist.
+If you’re experiencing severe discomfort or have been unable to get rid of an itchy scalp at home, seek advice from your doctor or dermatologist.